 7. Registering an event

-Events can be registered with ADG by emailing the event name, date, TD, associated club, location, tier level and any relevant details to email@example.com.
+Events can be registered with ADG by emailing the event name, date, TD, associated club, location, event format and any relevant details to email@example.com.
 The complete list of details required is as follows.

 - Event Name